bmlt-enabled/bmlt-server/CONTRIBUTING.md

 that need translation.)

 There are various ways you can set up your development environment; in the directions here we use [Docker](https://www.docker.com).
-If you don't have them already, clone the root server repo from github, and install [Docker Desktop](https://www.docker.com/products/docker-desktop).
+If you don't have them already, clone the server repo from github, and install [Docker Desktop](https://www.docker.com/products/docker-desktop).
 The make file assumes docker-compose v2.

-## Running the root server under docker
+## Running the server under docker
 1. You will need to make sure you are using docker-compose v2.
 You can do this by opening the docker dashboard and going to preferences then general then scroll to the bottom and check the box that says `Use Docker Compose V2`, then hit apply & restart.
 1. Copy `docker/docker-compose.dev.yml.example` to `docker/docker-compose.dev.yml` and edit it to set the `GKEY` variable to your google api key.
-1. Run the command `make dev` in the top-level `bmlt-root-server` directory.
+1. Run the command `make dev` in the top-level `bmlt-server` directory.
 If something isn't working (for example, mising packages), try running `make clean` first and then `make dev`.
 1. Browse to `http://localhost:8000/main_server/`.
 1. Login with username "serveradmin" and password "CoreysGoryStory".